Bellefontaine, Ohio: Railroads

 Bellefontaine was platted by European Americans in 1820 and incorporated by the legislature in 1835.

 In 1837, the Mad River & Lake Erie Railroad built the first railroad to Bellefontaine.
 This began its reputation as a railroading town.
-In the 1890s the Cleveland, Cincinnati, Chicago and St. Louis Railroad (also called the Big Four Railroad) built a main terminal in the city.
+In the 1890s the Cleveland, Cincinnati, Chicago and St. Louis Railway (also called the Big Four Railroad) built a main terminal in the city.
 This terminal boasted the largest roundhouse between New York and St. Louis.

 Though railroading hit hard times and the industry went through radical restructuring in the late 20th century, and the Big Four terminal ceased operations in 1983, Bellefontaine remains a landmark on America's railways.
 The city is now just a thoroughfare for CSX.

 Automotive transportation

 In 1891, Bellefontaine became the location of the first concrete street in America.
 George Bartholomew invented a process for paving using Portland cement, which until then had been used in stone construction.
 A small section of Main Street, on the west side of the Logan County Courthouse, was the first to be paved using that process.
 When that proved successful, Court Avenue, which runs along the south side of the courthouse, was paved with concrete.
 While Main Street is now paved with asphalt, Court Avenue has retained its original concrete pavement for more than 100 years.
-At its centennial, the street was closed to traffic and a statue of Bartholomew placed at its Main Street end; it became a pedestrian way.
+At its centennial, the street was closed to vehicular traffic and a statue of Bartholomew placed at its Main Street end; it became a pedestrian way.
 Since then one lane has been reopened for eastbound traffic.

 In 1979, Honda began manufacturing motorcycles in the nearby city of Marysville, Ohio.
 Since that time, Honda's operations in the Bellefontaine area have greatly expanded.
 Bellefontaine is a central location among Honda operations in Marysville, East Liberty, Russells Point, Anna, and Troy, Ohio.
 Honda is Bellefontaine's largest employer in the early 21st century.

 U.S. Route 68 intersects with State Routes 47 and 540 in Bellefontaine.
 U.S. Route 33, a freeway that has interchanges with US 68 and SR 540, skirts the northern edge of the city.